 Basic Coatings also has a product named Tycote that can be used with aluminium oxide type floors.
 View the video below that basically follows what was mentioned in the Bona Kemi recommendations above.

 Sanding Aluminium Oxide Floors

 For those with floors that are beyond the recoat system mentioned above total refinishing of these floor types can be troublesome.
 Considering aluminium oxide finishes are also relatively new, you'll find some contractors that have no experience refinishing them.
 Those that do have experience are likely to charge a dollar and more per square foot due to the time and aggravation involved.
-Not only is it more time consuming but often higher priced sanding paper is used.
+Not only is it more time consuming but often higher priced and more effective sanding paper is used.